JeevansSP/genshield-client/README.md

    `git clone https://github.com/JeevansSP/sherlogs-client`
 2. Navigate to the project directory:
    `cd sherlogs-client`
+3. Make sure python is installed by checking
+   `python3 --version`
-3. Run the installation script:
+4. Run the installation script:
    `./install.sh`
 This script will handle the installation of MitmProxy, configure your environment, and set up necessary certificates based on your operating system.